WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/e.md

 ## entry field

-OK to use entry field in a database context, in developer documentation, and for a technical audience.
+It's OK to use *entry field* in a database context, in developer documentation, and for a technical audience.

 In general, emphasize on the task to be accomplished, rather than how the user should interact with the UI element.